karlospn/mytechramblings-site-source-code/content/posts/automate-azure-ad-app-registration-using-terraform.md

 }
 ```

+I have found a few problems with the SPA:

-I have found the same problem that I mention in the step 3: I cannot grant admin content to use the payment API scopes in a programmatic way.
+-  I have the same issue I mention in the step 3: the Terraform provider cannot grant admin content to use the payment API scope in a programmatic way.

 ![frontend-spa-grant-admin-consent](/img/aad-spa-grant-admin-consent.png)

-And there is another issue that bugs me, the issue is that if you're using the Azure Portal to register an SPA you can specify that the application type is "SPA" and use the grant type auth code flow with PKCE, but that option is missing here, so I'm forced to use and implicit flow.
+- You can specify that the application type is "SPA" and use the grant type auth code flow with PKCE if you register the app using the portal, but that option is missing here.
+So I'm being forced to instead use an implicit flow.
-It seems that someone else opened an issue about it in Github (https://github.com/terraform-providers/terraform-provider-azuread/issues/286)
+Again the problem is that the provider is not using the MS Graph API, it seems that I'm not the only one with the same problem: https://github.com/terraform-providers/terraform-provider-azuread/issues/286

+- There is also a weird infinite loop if you set the public_client to true.
+Every time you run the "terraform plan" command it detects a drift and changes your application type from "native" to "webapp/api".
+Seems that again I'm not the only one experiencing this problem: https://github.com/terraform-providers/terraform-provider-azuread/issues/236

-But anyway, let's test it.
+Those issues should not affect us, let's test it.

-I'm going to begin an implicit flow and login into the AAD as **Jane**.
+I'm starting an implicit flow and try to log in as **Jane**.
-Remember from the step 2 that I have **manually** assigned a Reader role in the Payment API to Jane.
+> Remember from the step 2 that I have **manually** assigned a Reader role in the Payment API to Jane.

 The fastest way to begin an implicit flow is by building the URI by myself.

 ```bash
 https://login.microsoftonline.com/8a0671e2-3a30-4d30-9cb9-ad709b9c744a/oauth2/v2.0/authorize
   ?client_id=c6b731f2-785b-4206-974a-db8d34eb4397
   &redirect_uri=https%3A%2F%2Foidcdebugger.com%2Fdebug